Etymologiae: Contents

 T and O map from the first printed edition of Etymologiae, XIV: de terra et partibus, representing the inhabited world.
 Augsburg, 1472.
 The East is at the top, with Asia occupying the top half of the "globe" (orbis).

 Book XIV covers geography, describing the Earth, islands, promontories, mountains and caves.
 The Earth is divided into three parts, Asia occupying half the globe, and Europe and Africa each occupying a quarter.
 Europe is separated from Africa by the Mediterranean, reaching in from the Ocean that flows all around the land.
 Isidore writes that the orbis of the Earth, translated by Barney as "globe", "derives its name from the roundness of the circle, because it resembles a wheel; hence a small wheel is called a 'small disk' (orbiculus)".
 Barney notes that orbis "refers to the 'circle' of lands around the Mediterranean, and hence to the total known extent of land."
-The fourteenth book of the Etymologies is also often illustrated with a circular T-O map, which gaves a vague impression of a flat disc-shaped Earth, though authors disagree about Isidore's beliefs on the matter.
+The fourteenth book of the Etymologies is also often illustrated with a circular T-O map, which gives a vague impression of a flat disc-shaped Earth, though authors disagree about Isidore's beliefs on the matter.
 (Note: Garwood notes, "St Augustine's stance on the shape of the earth [spherical] was supported, albeit vaguely, by the most popular encyclopedist of the era, St Isidore of Seville".)

 Book XV covers cities and buildings including public buildings, houses, storehouses and workshops, parts of buildings, tents, fields and roads.

 Book XVI covers metals and rocks, starting with dust and earth, and moving on to gemstones of different colours, glass and mines.
 Metals include gold, silver, copper, iron, lead, and electrum.
 Weights and measures end the book.
 Games with boards and dice are described.

 Book XVII describes agriculture, including grains, legumes, vines, trees, aromatic herbs and vegetables.

 Book XVIII covers the terms of war, games, and jurisprudence.
 Isidore describes standards, trumpets, weapons including swords, spears, arrows, slings, battering rams, and armour including shields, breastplates and helmets.
 Athletic games include running and jumping, throwing and wrestling.
 Circus games are described, with chariot racing, horse racing and vaulting.
 In the theatre, comedy, tragedy, mime and dance are covered.
 In the amphitheatre, Isidore covers those who fight with nets, nooses and other weapons.

 Book XIX covers ships including boats, sails, ropes and nets; forges and tools; building, including walls, decorations, ceilings, mosaics, statues, and building tools; and clothes, including types of dress, cloaks, bedding, tools, rings, belts and shoes.
 The word "net" (rete), is derived from retaining (retinere) fish, or perhaps, writes Isidore, from the ropes (restis) they are attached to.

 Book XX completes Isidore's encyclopaedia, describing food and drink and vessels for these, storage and cooking vessels; furnishings including beds and chairs; vehicles, farm and garden tools and equipment for horses.